Singapore has so many amazing museums, and even better, most are kid-friendly, making for the perfect family day out. Yay!

 The exhibit – The Mind’s Eye

 Is your little one interested in optical illusions?
 Or maybe you’re a fan yourself.
-Pop by this curated exhibition that challenges your perspectives and lets you see that things may not always be the way they appear.
+Pop by this curated exhibition that challenges your perspectives and lets you see that things may not always be how they appear.

 When: Permanent exhibit